bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 	<img src="/brov2/cad/brov2-light-mounts.png" class="img-responsive" style="max-width:900px" />

-3. Loop 1 size 133 O-ring from the bag that had the Lumen Mounts and screws around each Lumen Mount and Lumen as shown below.
+3. Loop one of the size 133 O-rings from the bag that had the Lumen Mounts and screws around each Lumen Mount and Lumen as shown below.

 <img src="/lumen/cad/lumen-tutorial-14.png" class="img-responsive" style="max-width:900px" />